RobinWragg/JaiTools/README.md

 ### Goto

 Goto Symbol (ctrl+R/cmd+R) shows all the top-level symbols in the file including procedure parameters, so you can easily tell the difference between multiple overloaded procedures.
 Goto Symbol in Project (shift+ctrl+R/shift+cmd+R) shows all top-level symbols in your project, but doesn't show procedure parameters (yet).

-Suggestions, issues, pull requests and other contributions are very welcome!